aldorona/contur/README.txt

    one input.txt file, and makefile.
 3. You are advised to also download Sivells.pdf, which is article by Sivells, and output.txt, which is the sample output from the MACH 4 test case.
-These files are in folder docs/
+These files are in folders sivells/ and docs/
 4. Compile the code by just typing: make.
 This will create the object files *.o and the executable MAIN.exe
 5. Run the executably MAIN.exe